 FA, SP, SU - Lab fee.
-Corequisite: HFT 2850C.
+It is recommended that students take FOS 2200 and HFT 2020 as prerequisites or corequisites.
 This course is an overview of culinary production for those students pursuing a career in the hospitality industry.
 Emphasis is on the basic methods and chemistry of cooking, baking, kitchen operation, and kitchen management.